UniversalScientificTechnologies/xDOS_doc/LABDOS/LABDOS.md

 #### Windows

 For computers with Windows, you will need to install a driver for [FTDI USB](https://ftdichip.com/drivers/) converter.
 Then you could use the [putty](https://www.putty.org/) which is a program that can be used for logging.
 One of the tutorials on how to set up data logging using Putty is [here](https://my.kualo.com/knowledgebase/?kbcat=0&article=888) for example.

-### Steps to Read Data Stream

-1. Connect LABDOS01 using a USB-C cable.
-2. Ensure device recognition and enumeration as a virtual serial line.
-3. Launch data logging software (e.g., picocom, minicom, or Putty).
-4. Adjust settings in your logging software according to the data format and baud rate (default baud rate is 115200) used by LABDOS01.
-5. Start capturing the data stream.

-{: .important }
-- Verify that you use the correct data format and firmware for the intended experiment.
-- Use of a high-quality connection cable.

 ### Recording on SD card